 Padrão dos Descobrimentos is located in the Belem district, and you can visit it at the same time you go to Belem Tower.

-Things to Do in Lisbon – Search for Treasures at Fiera da Ladra Flea Market
+Search for Treasures at Fiera da Ladra Flea Market

 This massive flea market, located near Igreja de São Vicente de Fora and the Lisboa Santa Apolónia train station is held every Tuesday and Saturday.
 There is a wide variety of items on offer at the Fiera da Ladra Flea Market including clothing, antiques, kitchen items, housewares, electronics, records, CDs, DVDs, and much more.